futuchain/futuchain.github.io/index.md

 ### FUTUCHAN
 the given name to the online community

-### FUTU
-is the governance token (equivalent of an equity token) ERC-20 circuit (until the completion of the blockchain)
+### FutuDAO (FUTU) (CONTRACT NOT OUT YET)
+is the governance & utility token that grants access to FutuDAO

-### RICO
+### rICO (RICO)
-is the initial reversible ico / utility token (lowest fees and fastest transactions) BSC Binance Smart Chain (until the completion of the blockchain)
+is the initial reversible tradable ico / utility token, grants also chance to access Ultrafund (ultra.aragonid.eth) DAO

+### Ultrafund (FUTUXL)
+is the governance token for the ultra.aragonid.eth DAO

+### FutuToken (FUTU)
+governance token avaible only in futudao.aragonid.eth DAO to vote and make proposals

 ### IC
-internet conjoiner is an aggregator of high-value projects and investors, it also allows you to collect liquidity through $FUTU token in a decentralized way allowing you to make changes to the investment at any time without blocked funds.
+internet conjoiner is an aggregator of high-value projects and investors, it also allows you to collect liquidity through FutuDAO (FUTU) token in a decentralized way allowing you to make changes to the investment at any time without blocked funds.

-### You can only stake $FUTU pairs in liquidity for IC projects.
+### You can only stake FutuDAO (FUTU) for pairs in the IC pools.

 ## For the creators

 ### Propose your projects and join the ecosystem!

-1 - First you’ll need your personal token to make possible for investir to provide liquidity  in a DeFi way.
+1 - First you’ll need your personal token to make possible for investors to provide liquidity in a DeFi way.

-2 - We accept and will always accept only audited tokens and eventually proceed to create a fresh one for your project’s pool.

-3 - Stake FUTU tokens in tue pool and provide liquidity to set the price for the tokens pair and you are ready to start claiming your first LP rewards, more liquidity from investors and also gaining visibility thanks to the IC (Internet conjoiner) project’s pool score leaderboard
+2 - Stake FutuDAO (FUTU) tokens in the pool and provide liquidity to set the price for the tokens pair and you are ready to start claiming your first LP rewards, more liquidity from investors and also gaining visibility thanks to the IC (Internet conjoiner) project’s pool score leaderboard

-4 - Fill the form on the official website to be selected!
-You don’t have to buy FUTU tokens yet* but you can do it at any time if you want to support futuchain developement!
+3 - Fill the form on the official website to be selected.

 *Major holders are not gaining score as the IC pools do, instead they are elegible to all the facilities offered by our partners.
+Stake it to earn LP.